Francis Cleveland: Career

 Cleveland was a stage actor in New York City for seven years.
 He appeared in various performances including Dead End by Sidney Kingsley and Our Town (as Sam Craig) by Thornton Wilder on Broadway.
 With his wife Alice, and his producer Edward P. Goodnow, Cleveland co-founded The Barnstormers Theatre, a theatre company in Tamworth, New Hampshire, in 1931.

 After first performing in a barn behind the Tamworth Inn (along with "barnstorming" in other local communities), in 1935 his mother bought a store in Tamworth, and in 1936 the group began performing in a theater constructed in the back of that building.
 It remained the group's home stage for the remainder of Cleveland's life.
 Cleveland directed plays for the company, and selected the plays they performed, which he estimated to have been more than 400 in number by 1993.

 Cleveland was elected to serve on the board of selectmen of Tamworth in 1950.
 Running as a member of the Republican Party upon the advice of a friend, owing to local political leanings, he served until 1962.

 Personal life and death

 Cleveland married Alice Erdman in 1925.
 They resided in Tamworth, New Hampshire.
 They had a daughter, Marion C. Cohen, who lived in Baltimore.
 Cleveland was predeceased by his wife in 1992.

 In 1989, Cleveland was honored with a Granite State Award, which recognizes significant contributions to the state of New Hampshire, by Plymouth State College.

 In his later years, Cleveland was affected by a degenerative eye disease, and was legally blind by 1993.
 He died on November 8, 1995, in Wolfeboro, New Hampshire, at age 92.
+He was the last surviving child of Grover Cleveland.